EthanLam2/password-generator/README.md

 Hosted at https://password-generator-ethanlam2.vercel.app/

-This is a personal project project that generates customizable passwords with strength analysis and pasword history tracking.
+This is a personal project that generates customizable passwords with strength analysis and password history tracking.

 This project demonstrates a full-stack workflow with seven main components:
 1. Flask Backend (app.py): handles password generation logic, strength calculation, and history management